-(a) Examinations contemplated by O.C.G.A. § 34-9-202 shall include physical, psychiatric and psychological examinations.
-An examination shall also include reasonable and necessary testing as ordered by the examining physician.

-(b) The examining physician may require prepayment pursuant to the Fee Schedule base amount for the first hour (\$600.00).
-Payment for any additional charges pursuant to the Fee Schedule shall be due within 30 days of receipt of the report and charges by the employer/insurer.
+- (a) Examinations contemplated by O.C.G.A. § 34-9-202 shall include physical, psychiatric and psychological examinations.
+An examination shall also include reasonable and necessary testing as ordered by the examining physician. - (b) The examining physician may require prepayment pursuant to the Fee Schedule base amount for the first hour (\$600.00).
+Payment for any additional charges pursuant to the Fee Schedule shall be due within 30 days of receipt of the report and charges by the employer/insurer. - days of receipt of the report and charges by the employer/insurer.

 (c) The employer shall give ten days written notice of the time and place of any requested examination.
-Advance payment of travel expenses required by Rule 203(e) shall accompany such notice.

-(d) The employer/insurer shall not suspend weekly benefits for refusal of the employee to submit to examination except by order of the Board.
+Advance payment of travel expenses required by Rule 203(e) shall accompany such notice. - (d) The employer/insurer shall not suspend weekly benefits for refusal of the employee to submit to examination except by order of the Board. - (e) Within 120 days of the employee's receipt of any income benefits, the employee shall provide written notice to the employer/insurer of his/her intent to exercise the right to have a one-time independent medical examination at a reasonable time and place.